What is a retrospective meeting

 Sprint Retrospective Meeting Guide: Ideas and Examples

 Setting the Stage.Procédure Preparation Book a meeting room for at least an hour: 15 minutes to set up, 30 minutes for .
 The goal is to come out of the retrospective session with action items that can be applied to the next .The sprint retrospective is a meeting that occurs at the end of each sprint.A sprint retrospective is a review conducted after a sprint that plays a key role in the Agile methodology.
 Gather data — Discuss .
 Their objective is to create a safe space where team members feel comfortable expressing their thoughts and ideas.A sprint retrospective, also known as an agile retrospective, is a meeting held by a team at the end of a sprint to review its process and identify opportunities to improve it.Balises :Agile software developmentFutureAtlassianAgile RetrospectiveRetrospective Meeting in AgileFutureShareThe retrospective is an opportunity for your team to reflect on what has occurred and to construct ways to become better going forward.
 Choose a time that works for everyone and stick to it.In short, an agile retrospective is a meeting that happens at the end of an agile development iteration.
 It should be as productive and insightful as possible.Retrospective MeetingRetrospective Agenda Many cultures have adopted some variation of the proverb, “Those who cannot remember the past are condemned to repeat it.
 Most retrospectives focus on discovering answers to three questions: You may also hear this practice called a sprint retrospective if you use the scrum framework.
 Between technical and non-technical teams, you can retro on just about anything!
 Right now, we're hosting a public retrospective on agile software development.
 In other words, retrospectives are a chance for your team to inspect how it works and to adapt going forward.A retrospective meetin g, or retro, is a structured session that gives teams time to reflect on a completed project.Now that you know why retrospectives are so important to the agile process, it’s time to dig into how to run them effectively.
-This exercise can occur during and at the end of a project, and it’s part of the Agile framework of project management, which strives for continuous improvement.
 A sprint retrospective brings your scrum team together to discuss the previous sprint.Agile Retrospectives.In essence, the Sprint Retrospective is a meeting held at the end of each sprint where the Scrum Team reflects on the past sprint.A sprint retrospective is a team meeting that takes place at the end of a sprint, aimed at introspecting the sprint on what worked and what didn't, and how to improve in the upcoming sprints.What it is & tips for making the most of your meeting.Step 2: Gather data.
+In Scrum, retrospectives belong to the cast of regular sprint meetings.
 First choose a helpful & appropriate time to run a reflective retro, then choose a time when everyone on the team can attend and actively participate.Retrospective MeetingAgile software developmentScrum

 The Sprint Retrospective